meeramurali/Vehicle-Shopper/README.md

 # Vehicle-Shopper

-This program is an application to allow the user to build a customized vehicle by selecting from a list of available options for each feature such as size, exterior color, interior color, transmission, and cylinders.
+This allows the user to build a customized vehicle by selecting from a list of available options for each feature such as size, exterior color, interior color, transmission, and cylinders.
 The application then searches and displays matches found in all car lots data base.